ThunderFly-aerospace/TFRPM01/README.md

 ### Connection to the Pixhawk autopilot

 The I²C interface connectors respects the [Pixhawk connector standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf).
-The signal and color coding of the connector and supplied cable are described by following table:
+The signal and color coding of the connector and supplied cable are described by following table (ThunderFly color scheme):

 |Signal | Pixhawk Color | ThunderFly color |
 |--------|------------------|---------------------|